Cray-HPE/docs-csm/operations/multi_tenancy/Modify_a_Tenant.md

 # Modifying a Tenant

 This page provides information about how to modify a tenant.
-Modifications that are supported are limited to updating the list of `xnames` assigned to this tenant, as well as adding/deleting `childNamespaces`.
+Modifications that are supported are limited to:

+ - Updating the list of component names (xnames) assigned to this tenant.
+ - Adding/deleting `childNamespaces`.

 ## Table of Contents